 You'll also learn about software development, physical computing, and data management.
 You'll gain a thorough understanding of a range of programming languages including Java, C++, and C# so you become a versatile and adaptable programmer.

 Melvin Abraham, Applied Computing student

-This course is accredited by the BCS - the Chartered Institute for IT - for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
+This course is accredited by the BCS, the Chartered Institute for IT professionals in the UK and abroad

 Contact our applicant enquiry team